-Glimpses into everyday settler life can be gleaned from many sources, including a dusty 1855 report on the state prison.
+Glimpses into everyday settler life can be gleaned from many sources, including a dusty 1855 report for the state prison.
 The document contains a section titled “Register and Descriptive List of Convicts Under Sentence” at the state prison from 1851-54.
 Their crimes range from grand larceny and robbery to forgery and attempted murder.
 The majority of those convicted describe their occupation as “laborer.”
 This week, Inside CDCR looks at some of those first inmates.

-First inmate served sentence in Sacramento
+First inmate served part of sentence in Sacramento

 Later the state housed inmates on the Waban off shore of what would become San Quentin State Prison, but back then, state inmates were housed in county jails.
 The Waban wasn’t used until it was towed to Angel Island in late 1851, with roughly 40 inmates on board, under the supervision of Sheriff Hays.
 San Francisco’s floating jail was the Euphemia.

 When the Waban was activated, Currier was among the first batch of inmates on the register, received Dec.
 8, 1851.

 Jewelry thief won’t stay put